-As of June 30, 2022 and December 31, 2021, the contractual maturities of all available-for-sale investments were less than 12 months.
+As of September 30, 2022 and December 31, 2021, the contractual maturities of all available-for-sale investments were less than 12 months.
 The Company periodically reviews the available-for-sale investments for other-than-temporary impairment loss.
-All investments with unrealized losses have been in a loss position for less than 12 months.
-As a result, the Company did not recognize any other-than-temporary impairment losses as of June 30, 2022 and December 31, 2021.
+As of September 30, 2022, the Company had \$33.5 million short term investments in an unrealized loss position for less than 12 months.
+The Company's unrealized losses from short-term investments as of September 30, 2022 were caused by interest rate increases and not by unfavorable changes in the credit quality associated with these securities.
+The Company does not intend to sell short term investments that are in an unrealized loss position, and it is not more likely than not that the Company will be required to sell the investments before recovery of their amortized cost basis, which may be maturity.
+Therefore, the Company believes these losses to be temporary and as a result, did not recognize any other-than-temporary impairment losses as of September 30, 2022 and December 31, 2021.